 By the way, there is good reason to believe that the data reported by the U.S. Department of Education represent underestimates.
 For example, a report from Disability Rights/Wisconsin, Wisconsin Family Ties, and Wisconsin Facets documented over 20,000 restraints and seclusions in Wisconsin during the 2013-14 school year, while the US Department of Education reported just over 3,800 for the same school year.
+In Maine, there is good reason to believe that the rate of restraint and seclusion is 10 times more than what's been reported by the US Department of Education.
 And here's a news story reporting that hundreds of restraints went unreported by schools in Fairfax, Virginia.

 And if you're thinking it's just the kids with social, emotional, and behavioral challenges who are suffering, think again: all kids are affected adversely when ineffective school discipline is deployed, when they see classmates being treated in an inhumane way, and when they don't feel safe at school.